maclarel/gh-notify/readme.md

 <div align="center">

-Fork of the (seemingly) unmaintained `meiji163/gh-notify` with additions that haven't been merged there.
+Fork of the largely unmaintained `meiji163/gh-notify` with additions that haven't been merged there.
+Everything added here will be added as a PR to the upstream.

 # GitHub CLI Notification Extension
 A [gh](https://github.com/cli/cli) extension to view your GitHub notifications from the command line.